nathanfourniol/neobibus/README.md

 ## Install dependencies:

 You need **Python3** to run the app.
-But a few numbrer of additionnal libs are requiered :
+But a few numbers of additionnal libs are required :

 * PyQt 5 :